 We have several concerns or questions.

 According to some sources, biochar tends to increase soil pH, and our soil test results reflect we are already operating at the high end of the desirable pH range.
 Other sources indicate that while biochar can indeed raise pH if it is extremely low, such as 5.0 or below, if the pH is close to neutral or alkaline it does not further raise the pH.
 This would tend to support the claim by some sources that biochar regulates pH.
-We had our soils tested this fall so we have a benchmark with which to compare biochar amended soils.
+So will be tested prior to application to provide a benchmark with which to compare biochar amended soils.
 This is highly recommended when adding amendments to your soil..

 Second, in general, biochar seems to be more beneficial for sandy or poor, nutrient-depleted or acidic soils than healthy ones.
-Our soils are already healthy, and definitely not acidic, so our main purpose in using biochar would be to utilize its water and nutrient retention and microbe boosting capabilities, and its ability to sequester carbon and some soil-borne pathogens over long periods of time—to do our bit for the environment.
+Our soils are already healthy, and not acidic, so our main purpose in using biochar would be to utilize its water and nutrient retention and microbe boosting capabilities, and its ability to sequester carbon and some soil-borne pathogens over long periods of time.

 A third consideration is whether biochar can help remediate the copper concentration in our garden soil.
 Biochar is reported to be effective in sequestering copper contamination in soil.
-Our recent soil test indicated that our soil contains much more copper than recommended.
-It has been determined that it is probably from the use of animal manures in the garden mixes that we have applied, which is further concentrated by composting plant material from our garden that has been grown in the high copper soil.
-Copper is included in the feed for most domestic animals because of its antimicrobial qualities as well as for nutrition.
-The buildup of this element in our soil has affected seed germination and plant growth to some extent and will get worse if copper levels continue to rise.
+Our recent soil tests indicated that our soil contains more copper than recommended.
+It has been determined that it is probably from the use of animal manures in the garden mixes that we have applied, which is further concentrated by composting plant material from our garden that has been grown in the higher copper soil.
+Copper is included in the feed for most farm animals because of its antimicrobial qualities as well as for nutrition.
+We believe the buildup of this element in our soil may have affected seed germination and plant growth to some extent and will get worse if copper levels continue to rise.

 Finally, it is important to proceed carefully when adding any amendment to your soil, and particularly biochar because once it’s there, it cannot be removed and it will not degrade naturally in our lifetime.